-Interviews regarding the principle of governance implemented by sharia banks are carried out with reliable informants.
-Informant A (IT) argues:
+Three interviews regarding the principle of governance implemented by sharia banks theme were carried out with credible informants.
+Informant A (IT government officer with ten year's working experience in Financial Services Riau) argued:

 The current principle of governance refers to the OECD, which measures goodness based on materials.
 However, this material-based measurement does not necessarily fit in certain communities.
 Governance for corporates is different from that for informal companies.
 We need to study the "substance" of the governance and distinguish a substance from a form.
 The substance is universal and applicable everywhere, while the form is temporary and local.
 For instance, in substance, accounting means recording and delivering information for all parties.
-However, in the form, in accounting, we do not pay much attention to what model is being used or where to record, be it in a book or computer.
+However, in the form, in accounting, we do not pav much attention to what model is being used or where to record, be it in a book or computer.
 The determination depends on what we need at that moment.
 For example, the substance of worshipping is tawhid (the concept of monotheism in Islam), yet the forms may be different, such as salah (prayers performed by Moslems), fasting, zakat (alms), and others.
 Here, we orient our life to "God" and the art of eliciting His Blessings by consistent dhikr (remembrance in Islam) and mental and spiritual elevation.
 Sharia banks are managed in such a way to help their customers and the banks to attain His Blessings.

-Meanwhile, Informant B (MM) contends:
+Meanwhile, Informant B (Manager of Islamic bank in Riau with fifteen years' experience) contended:

 Indonesia's sharia banks are thriving, as suggested by the increasing BUS (sharia business entities) and UUS (sharia business units).
 The government supports and the community demonstrates enthusiasm for the advance of sharia banking.
 Additionally, Islamic sharia-based services and products attract the community to use sharia bankings services.

-Informant C (s) posits:
+Informant C (academician in the field of Islamic Finance who served one of Riau public universities for almost twenty years) posited: